 Other findings from the first report published today include:

 - Around two-thirds of the consumers polled indicated their personal finances have not been affected by COVID-19.
 Three-quarters of consumers said that COVID-19 had not impacted their likelihood to purchase diamond jewelry and the majority of respondents continued to wear their diamond jewelry during lockdown because it made them ‘feel connected to someone’.

-- Consumers felt safest shopping for jewelry online; however, they clearly distinguished local independent jewelers as the best source for knowledge and product quality, as well as being considered the safest of all the physical outlets for jewelry shopping.
+- Consumers felt safest shopping for jewelry online; however, they clearly distinguished local independent jewelers as the best source for knowledge and product quality, as well as being considered the safest of all the physical outlets for diamond purchasing.

 - Forty-five per cent of respondents said that they would seek to buy fewer, better things when considering clothing and jewelry purchases after the lockdown.